Jarmander333/Homebrew-Chex-Quest/README.md

 Install PrBoom3ds:

-Put the .3dsx, smdh, and the prboom.wad (prboom.wad from the.zip file that we downloaded in the beginning) files in /3ds/prboom3ds
+Put the .3dsx, smdh, and the prboom.wad (prboom.wad from the .zip file that we downloaded in the beginning) files in /3ds/prboom3ds

 Launch the Homebrew application, and there should be a new entry for "PrBoom3ds"